Everything you need to know about Granite Island’s little penguins

 Before you head off, brush up on your knowledge of these adorable little birds in tuxedos.
 Here are 8 fun facts:

-- The little penguin is smallest species of penguin in the world, only just bigger than your average school ruler (33 centimetres tall) and weighing a tiny 1 kilogram.
+- The little penguin is smallest species of penguin in the world, only just bigger than your average school ruler (33 cm tall) and weighing a tiny 1 kg.

 - Little penguins are found only in Australia and New Zealand.